There are few things in life more satisfying than receiving a warm welcome.

 As a bonus tip, these emails are your chance to shine.
 They should look fantastic and, as much as they can, they should capture your personality, your brand values and your ethos while setting the tone for the relationship you’re going to build with the subscriber.
 They don’t have to just use words either - why not include a link to a welcome video in the first email your new subscriber gets from you?

-If you’d like to find out more about ways to take your welcome emails to the next level, we’d love to talk you.
-You can find out how to reach us here.
+If you’d like to find out more about ways to take your welcome emails to the next level, we’d love to talk to you.